-The Evinos River basin, Middle Greece, at Poros Righaniou with a total area of 884 km was selected as the study area.
+The Evinos River basin, Middle Greece, at Poros Righaniou with a total area of 884 km was selected as the main study area.
 A database was constructed for the rainfall and runoff data for that basin.
 For the rainfall model development and parameter estimation the data of three recording rain gauges for a 20 year period were digitised on an hourly time basis.
 In addition, weather maps at the surface and 500 mb level for the same period were used.
 Some 500 intense rainfall events were isolated from the time series by using certain criteria for event identification and selection.
-For the first period of rainfall model testing a data set of the Aliakmon River basin, province of Macedonia, Greece was also used.